mohamedHusseinZ/Sports-House-Management-System_db/README.md

 # Sports House Database System

 This is a database system for managing athletes, events, and results in a sports house.
+Sports Management System
+Developed a comprehensive system to manage core data for sports organizations, including athletes, events, and results.
+The system improves data accuracy, decision-making, and scalability.

 ## Table of Contents